 Saint Kitts and Nevis Country Report

-Boosting economic activity, cutting a high per-capita murder rate and gang-related crime, and co-ordinating recovery efforts from Hurricanes Irma and Maria are the main challenges for St Kitts and Nevis in 2018.
-The diversification of the economy beyond tourism – including the expansion of non-sugar agriculture, manufacturing, and financial services – is a key challenge for the incumbent coalition government of Prime Minister Timothy Harris.
-Harris has also taken steps to restructure the country's "Citizenship by Investment" programme as part of broader efforts to boost growth, which have included a third investment option to finance the USD52 million in hurricane damages.
+Boosting economic activity, reducing crime, and renovating infrastructure, especially following hurricanes in September 2017, are priorities for the government.
+The diversification of the economy beyond tourism – including the expansion of non-sugar agriculture, manufacturing, and financial services – is also a major challenge for the incumbent coalition government of Prime Minister Timothy Harris.
+He has also taken steps to restructure the country's 'Citizenship by Investment' programme as part of broader efforts to boost growth, which have included a third investment option to finance the USD52 million in hurricane damages.